-MBA 672 Theory and Practice of Islamic Banking (Fiqh Al-Muamalat)
+MBA 672 Theory and Practice of Islamic Banking (Figh Al-Muamalat)

-This course provides students with in-depth understanding of banking and financial practises based on the Islamic principles of transactions fiqh Al Muamalat.
+This course provides students with in-depth understanding of banking and financial practices based on the Islamic principles of transactions fiqh Al Muamalat.
 This course will focus on operational principles of Islamic banking.
-Topics examined in this course includes the musharakah principle; the mudharaba principle; the ijarah principle; the qard Hassan principle; the wadiah principle; the sukook principle, the Gharar principle, the use of Shariah principle, and other principles.
+Topics examined in this course includes the musharakah principle; the mudharaba principle; the murabaha principle; the ijarah principle; the qard Hassan principle; the wadiah principle; the sukook principle, the Gharar principle, the use of Shariah principle, and other principles.
 Prerequisite: MBA 641